MatheusGSantos/Company-Assets-TreeView/README.md

  asset.
 There should be a way visualize this in a treeview, being able to display components current details, if a component node is selected.
-Also the user has to be able to filter the treeview by name, sensor type and status.
+Also the user has to be able to filter the TreeView by name, sensor type and status.